-<T5> Wi-Fi Direct® connectivity between the Android devices used as the Robot Controller and the Drivers Station is allowed.
-Additionally, in the Pits only, Wi-Fi Direct® connectivity between the same Android devices and an additional computing device (phone, tablet or computer) is allowed for Robot programming purposes only.
+<T5> Wi-Fi connectivity between the Android devices used as the Robot Controller and the Driver Station is allowed.
+Additionally, in the pits only, Wi-Fi connectivity between the same Android devices and a computing device (phone, tablet or computer) is allowed for Robot programming purposes only.
 No other wireless communication is allowed.

-The penalty for violating rule <T5> is disqualification of the entire Team from the tournament and their removal from the venue property.
+The penalty for violating rule <T5> is disgualification of the entire Team from the tournament and their removal from the venue property.
 The Head Referee will work with FIRST Headquarters staff to determine if rule <T5> has been violated, and to disqualify the offending Team.
 Teams may not appeal the penalty and no refunds will be given for registration fees, prepaid meals, etc. FIRST may conduct a post-tournament review and determine if any additional penalties are to be imposed on the offending Team.

-<T6> Team members may be asked by the Tournament Director to use a specific Wi-Fi channel on the tournament day.
-Teams must comply with the request of the Tournament Director if asked to use a specific Wi-Fi Channel when supported by an approved Android Device.
-Teams that have Android Devices that support channel changing must comply with the request of the Tournament Director to switch their channel before playing in the next match.

-<T7> Each registered Team may enter only one Robot (a Robot built to play the current season's game challenge) into the FIRST Tech Challenge competition.
-It is expected that Teams will make changes to their Robot throughout the season and at competitions.
+- <T6> Team members may be asked by the Tournament Director to use a specific Wi-Fi channel on the tournament day.
+Teams must comply with the request of the Tournament Director if asked to use a specific Wi-Fi channel when supported by an approved Android Device.
+Teams that have Android Devices that support channel changing must comply with the request of the Tournament Director to switch their channel before playing in the next Match.
+Refusal to comply with this rule will result in a Yellow Card. - <T7> Each registered Team may enter only one Robot (a Robot built to play the current season's game challenge) into the FIRST Tech Challenge competition.
+It is expected that Teams will make changes to their Robot throughout the season and at competitions. - a.

-- a.
 It is against this rule to compete with one Robot while a second is being adjusted or assembled at a tournament. - b.
-It is against this rule to switch back and forth between multiple Robots at a tournament. - c.
+It is against this rule to switch back and forth between multiple Robots at a tournament.

+- c.
 It is against this rule to register and attend concurrent tournaments with a second Robot. - d.
 It is against this rule to use a Robot built by another Team at a tournament.